zacanger/zacanger.github.io/blog/src/meditation-log.md

 important for it to be bright, steady, and clearly visible (not diffused and distorted through the thick lip of a mason jar, for example).

+A side note: I bought myself a zafu for Christmas, rather than sitting on the floor or my bed mat, and having my hips raised like this is definitely helping with pain and keeping a good posture.
+Highly recommended.

 ## 2020-12-23

 Nothing much happened last night except for cycles, over and over again: